First and second order semi-strong interaction in reaction-diffusion systems: Laws of motion for second order semi-strong interaction

+which gives \eqref{e:sewe-sol-u} and determines $u_1$ by $u_0,v_0$ up to affine terms.
+These are fixed by coupling to neighboring interfaces or the boundary conditions.

-To expand the left hand side of \eqref{e:vslowsmall}, we first linearise \eqref{e:vslowsmall} in an interface pattern from Hypothesis~\ref{h:main}.
-To leading order this yields the linear operator
+Towards order $\eps$ in \eqref{e:vslowsmall}, first linearize the right hand side of \eqref{e:vslowsmall} in an interface pattern from Hypothesis~\ref{h:main}.
+At order $\eps$, this yields the linear operator

 and $\partial_\xi v_0 \in \ker(\calL)$ due to translation symmetry in $\xi\in\R$.
-Therefore, the $N$-fold zero eigenvalue from Hypothesis~\ref{h:main} stems from the relative translations of interfaces.
-Hence, substituting $\xi = (x-r_j)/\eps$, and expanding in $\eps$, the left hand side of \eqref{e:vslowsmall} gives
+The right hand side of \eqref{e:uslowsmall} at order $\eps$ is the left hand side of \eqref{e:ueps}, which is independent of $v_1$.
+Hence, the linearization of \eqref{e:uslowsmall}, \eqref{e:vslowsmall} is block-triangular at order $\eps$ and the $N$ $\calO(\eps)$ eigenvalues from Hypothesis~\ref{h:main} stems precisely from the translations of interfaces.
+Substituting $\xi = (x-r_j)/\eps$, the left hand side of \eqref{e:vslowsmall} therefore gives